handbell musicians of canada lifetime achievement award recipients

 Fred A. Merrett, Clifford Plume, and Carol Petrie were the first three recipients of the Handbell Guilds of Canada Honourary Lifetime Achievement Award.
 Anne Hill, HGC Chair, and Alison Wood, HGC founding member, presented the awards at the final massed ringing concert performance of Ringing Link 2011.
 John Nelson, Sr. received the Honourary Lifetime Achievement Award 'Builder Category’ at the opening Gala of IHS 2016 Vancouver.
 Alison Wood, founding member of HGC, gave the speech and Patsy Andrews-Vert, Chair of HGC, presented the award which was accepted by John Nelson, Jr. in memory of his father.

-The award presentation speeches for each of the recipients can be found here.
+The award presentation speeches for each of the recipients are below.

 FRED A. MERRETT (RL2011)